 - 2. Information with regard to putative and deserting parents in TANF shall be disclosed to the grand jury in session for purposes directly connected with obtaining or enforcing child support. - 3.
 Information concerning TANF, Child Support or Social Services shall be shared with agencies authorized under Title IV-A, IV-E, IV-C, IV-D, XVI, XIX, XX and others which are federal or federally assisted programs which provide assistance, in cash or inkind, or services directly to individuals on the basis of need.
 See the discussions below, Disclosure to Agencies, Agencies Providing Assistance or Services and Agencies with whom lists are exchanged. - 4.
-The client or his authorized representative will have access to certain information in his case record as set out below under discussion, Disclosure to Client or Client's Representative. - 5.
+The client or his/her authorized representative will have access to certain information in his/her case record as set out below under discussion, Disclosure to the Recipient of Services or the Recipient of Services' Representative. - 5.
 Members of the Foster Care Review Board will sign a statement regarding their understanding and acceptance of the agency's policy on confidentiality.
 Information regarding foster children and their families may be shared with this group. - 6.
 Information regarding child support arrears shall be provided, according to policy, to Consumer Credit Agencies. - 7.
-Information regarding the noncustodial parent's social security number, address, and place of employment may be provided to the location-only client.
-The full service child support client may receive the same information upon receipt of a written request that states that the information is to be used for child support services.
-For example, a custodial parent wants the information to share with a private attorney who is handling a child support matter. - 8.
-Members of the Foster Care Review Board will sign a statement regarding their understanding and acceptance of the agency's policy on confidentiality.
-Information regarding foster children and their families may be shared with this group. - 9.
-Information regarding child support arrears will be provided, according to policy, to Consumer Credit Agencies.
+Information regarding the social security number, address, and place of employment of the parent responsible for support may be provided to the location-only client or client's attorney.
+However, the requestor must attest that the request is solely for the purpose of establishing parentage, and establishing, and/or setting the amount of, modifying or enforcing a child support obligation.
+The requestor must provide evidence that they are the custodial parent, legal guardian, attorney or agent of a child who is not receiving assistance under title IV-A. In an instance of parental kidnapping or custody and visitation matters, this information shall not be provided except at the request of a court.